umputun/pi-radio/README.md

- simple wrapper for mpd to serve rest/json kind of api. working just fine on my RPi.
+ Simple wrapper for mpd to serve rest/json kind of api with mininalistic web ui.
+Working just fine on my RPi.